No one ever asks the question if bad eyesight can be corrected naturally.

 That line of thinking has been proven to be patently false, when it was discovered that childhood myopia in cultures such as the Inuit can arise in a generation, mostly due to overexposure to screens, books, and artificial light.

 To witness people who previously had very few eye-related problems suddenly become dependent on glasses is quite tragic, especially when the simple act of reconnecting to the great outdoors could prevent this from happening.

 That Friend Everyone Has Who Never Wore his Glasses

-On the other hand, I was the kid who put them on and found myself going down that all too familiar route of seeing the diopter figures getting ever larger over time.
+On the other hand, there was the kid who put them on and found themselves going down that all too familiar route of seeing the diopter figures getting ever larger over time.

 Can we end this cycle and cure myopia and farsightedness using natural means?

 Thankfully, a perfectly natural method exists that has the potential to alleviate and/or correct a variety of vision problems without the aid of corrective lenses.